-These results provide evidence of a mild tomato domestication effect on resistance to the generalist pathogen, B. cinerea.
-We measured an 18% increase in susceptibility across domesticated varieties, but this represents less than 1% of the total variance of B. cinerea lesion size on tomato (Table 1a).
-As such, domestication status alone is a poor predictor of a specific tomato host’s resistance to infection by B. cinerea.
-This suggests that while tomato domestication does affect this plant-pathogen interaction, it is not the primary factor defining the measured trait.
-(Zhang, Corwin et al. 2017)The effect of tomato domestication varied across the B. cinerea isolates, with specific loci linked to differential virulence across wild and domestic tomatoes (Figure 1 c-h).
-If a study relies on one or a few isolates, it could obtain a falsely high or falsely low estimation of how host domestication influences pathogen resistance.
-This shows the need to utilize a population of B. cinerea to understand the factors contributing to B. cinerea virulence and how this is altered by crop domestication.

 In biotrophic pathogens, host domestication has decreased the diversity of resistance alleles because they are lost in the domestication bottleneck as found for specialist pathogens (Tanksley and McCouch 1997, Doebley, Gaut et al. 2006, Hyten, Song et al. 2006, Chaudhary 2013).
 Surprisingly, we did not find evidence for a domestication bottleneck in the phenotypic resistance to B. cinerea (Figure 2, Figure 3).
 This is in contrast to genomic studies that explicitly show a genotypic bottleneck within tomato domestication (Miller and Tanksley 1990, Koenig, Jiménez-Gómez et al. 2013).
-(Zhang, Corwin et al. 2017)This suggests that at least for this generalist pathogen, the genetic bottleneck of tomato domestication has not imparted a phenotypic bottleneck.
-One possible explanation is that resistance to this pathogen is so polygenic in the plant that our experiment is not sufficiently large to pick up any genetic bottleneck effect using phenotypic variance.
+Previous work in A. thaliana with these isolates has shown that if plant defenses such as jasmonic acid and salicylic acid signaling are non-functional, there is increased variation in B. cinerea virulence (Zhang, Corwin et al. 2017).
+Thus, if these pathways had large effect differences between wild and domesticated tomato we would expect to see a wider range of B. cinerea virulence phenotypes in domesticated tomato (Zhang, Corwin et al. 2017).
+The similarity in the variance suggests that any differences we are seeing are not caused by large effect changes that abolish or greatly diminish specific defense signaling networks (Figure 2 and 3).
 These patterns, of mild decrease in resistance to B. cinerea due to plant domestication, and within-species plant variation exceeding the contribution of domestication itself, may be unique to interactions between B. cinerea and tomato, or more general.
-It remains to be seen if these patterns hold for B. cinerea on its other host plants.
-It is unclear whether domestication has a universal effect on plant resistance to B. cinerea, or if each domestication event is unique.
+It is unclear whether this pattern is unique to tomato, or if each domestication event is unique.

 Polygenic quantitative virulence and breeding complications

-Our results indicate a highly polygenic basis of quantitative virulence of the generalist B. cinerea on tomato.(Zhang, Corwin et al. 2017) The variation in lesion size is linked to numerous B. cinerea SNPs, each with small effect sizes (Figure 4a).
+Our results indicate a highly polygenic basis of quantitative virulence of the generalist B. cinerea on tomato similar to the highly polygenic basis on the host side of the interaction (Zhang, Corwin et al. 2017).The variation in lesion size is linked to numerous B. cinerea SNPs, each with small effect sizes (Figure 4a).
 Importantly, the tomato host accession greatly influenced which B. cinerea loci were significantly associated to lesion size (Figure 5).
 Thus, it possible that there is specialization at the gene level, in which different alleles within the pathogen link to differential virulence on specific host genotypes (Giraud, Fortini et al. 1999, Rowe and Kliebenstein 2007, Blanco-Ulate, Morales-Cruz et al. 2014).
-This polygenic architecture of virulence is distinctly different from specialist pathogens that often have one or a few large effect genes that control virulence (Keen 1992, De Feyter, Yang et al. 1993, Abramovitch and Martin 2004, Boyd, Ridout et al. 2013, Vleeshouwers and Oliver 2014).
+This polygenic architecture of virulence is different from virulence architecture in specialist pathogens that often have one or a few large effect genes that control virulence (Keen 1992, De Feyter, Yang et al. 1993, Abramovitch and Martin 2004, Boyd, Ridout et al. 2013, Vleeshouwers and Oliver 2014).
 Further studies are needed to compare how the host plant species may affect this image of genetic variation in virulence.